Frequently asked questions around wind energy and the RTS Wind AG

 Is my employment contract open-ended?

 At RTS we provide you with a secure job and you will always receive a permanent employment contract, no matter in which department you start.
+Our goal is to employ you on a long-term basis.

 Will I be provided with work clothes, protective equipment and tools?